Rashad19/Golf-Game-Analysis-java-GUI/README.md

 To run this Desktop GUI:

 1. compile the java files in the root directory (src) by running javac *.java
-2. run the Main.java file by running java Main
+2. execute the Main.java file by running java Main